Homebrew YouTube Award

 What’s This?

-A photo produced by some pixel crunching and the live subscriber number for our YouTube channel.
+An image that we made with some pixel crunching and the live subscriber number for our YouTube channel.
 If you don’t believe me then check our YouTube channel to see if they match.

 Why?